mlesniak/mlesniak.github.io/redis-1k.md

     }
 ```

-Since we now have a basic test setup, let's refactor the code a bit by moving away from this ìf-else` cascade and introduce a switch statement and move the type-defining character to the enum:
+Since we now have a basic test setup, let's refactor the code a bit by moving away from this `if-else` cascade and introduce a switch statement and move the type-defining character to the enum.

+### A short excursion into over-engineering

+We want to implement a more general approach the if-else-cascade, though one can argue that this is not the worst code to maintain.
+Nonetheless, a switch statement would be possible as well.